OpenRailAssociation/technical-committee/project_proposals/osrd.md

 * Check and comment if necessary until the reviewer thinks that the PR is fine
 * Reviewer ask for a review by a maintainer before merging
-## How can someone become s committer to the project?
+## How can someone become a committer to the project?

 For now, only the maintainers can make the final approval and merge the PR.
 ## How can someone become a maintainer of the project?
-It is not decided yet.
-I assume that once we have a contributor that provide good work, he or she can be granted maintainer.
-But we prefer not to have too much maintainers.
+It has not been decided yet.
+I assume that once we have a contributor that provides good work, he or she can be granted maintainer.
+But we prefer not to have too many maintainers.

 # Stage 2: Incubation